Experiential learning abounds in and around St. Augustine.

 One of St. Augustine's historical sites is the oldest dwelling in the state of Florida.
 The Oldest House Museum Complex offers students an exceptional learning opportunity focused on Florida and American history.
 There are two museums and a changing exhibition gallery on site.
 The oldest house complex includes the González-Alvarez House which is the oldest surviving Spanish Colonial dwelling in Florida.
 This complex demonstrates the strong Spanish influence in St. Augustine as well as the British and American occupations.
-Students will get a first-hand sense of each period of occupation as well as insights into the lives of the early settlers.
+Students will get a first-hand sense of each occupation period as well as insights into the lives of the early settlers.

 School tours also take students to the Manucy Museum on site, which traces the four centuries of St. Augustine's history, plus an exhibit that explains how the science of archeology is used to uncover and interpret evidence of the past.
-Lessons at the Oldest House Museum link with the Sunshine State Standards 1, 4 and 6 in history.
+Lessons at the Oldest House Museum link with the Sunshine State Standards 1, 4, and 6 in history.

 The school trip package includes a guided tour of the Castillo de San Marcos and a teacher's choice between the Authentic Old Jail, the Oldest Store Museum Experience or the Florida History Museum.
-Educational tour groups are always conducted privately and take about 5 hours.
+Educational tour groups are always conducted privately and take about five hours.

 Throughout the park, students will get the chance to watch history come alive as re-enactors portray early settlers.
 Students will easily see the influences of the Spanish and the Timucua Indians at this historical attraction.
 Fountain of Youth Park offers school group deals depending on how many students each teacher or chaperone has.

-For More Educational Sites
+More Educational Sites

 Florida Agricultural Museum features original structures from the past, including a Florida Cracker homestead, general store, and a number of barns.
 It's also home to the Old Florida Museum and offers educational programs.